borjaRivera/PDF-stego/README.md

 # PDF-stego

 A Python tool to hide information inside different elements in a PDF.
 The tool has two options: ENCODE and DECODE.
+Available on Linux and Windows!

 ## Installation 🛠